mengchillee/gen2Out/README.md

       year={2021},
       organization={IEEE},
     }

+## Installation and Dependency
+The experiment code is writen in Python 3 and built on a number of Python packages:
+- matplotlib==3.5.0
+- numpy==1.21.2
+- scipy==1.7.3
+- scikit_learn==1.0.2

 ## Usage and Sample Output
 Experiments of Fig. 6 in the paper could be reproduced by running the code directly.